How to Use the OFFSET Function in Excel (3 Methods)

 Introduction to Excel OFFSET Function

-• It starts off from a particular cell reference, moves to a specific number of rows down, then to a specific number of columns right, and then extracts out a section from the data set having a specific height and width.
+The OFFSET function allows you to start from a specific cell reference, move a certain number of rows down, then a specific number of columns right, and finally extract a section of data with a specific height and width.

 Syntax